 - Affordable program fees from US$370 for 1 week.

 - Program fees include airport pick-up, orientation, accommodation, meals and 24/7 in-country volunteer support.
-As an IVHQ volunteer, you gain access to discounted Spanish language classes.

 - Weekends are free to explore San Jose or other parts of Costa Rica.
 You can visit volcanoes, rainforests and beaches, or roam the eclectic township with your newfound volunteer friends.